tercen/starter_guide/docs/operators.md

 ![Screenshot](img/starter_guide_operator_7.jpg)

+!!! note
-_Note: Images are rendered using standard Bioinformatics protocols as defined by the **ggplot** R package.
-The Operator has many settings that can significantly affect its look and performance._
+    Images are rendered using standard Bioinformatics protocols as defined by the **ggplot** R package.
+The Operator has many settings that can significantly affect its look and performance.

 They can be downloaded individually or batched together in a ZIP file.
 Just click the relevant link.